ctubio/www-toolbox/README.md

  - portscan

 ### Single webserver setup
 just define a virtual host as usual.
-Drop the files to a subpath if you like to keep your current DocumentRoot, or make use of ```/pub``` as your DocumentRoot.
+Drop the files to a subpath if you like to keep your current DocumentRoot, or make use of ```/pub/www-toolbox.php``` as Index for the DocumentRoot.

 ### Multiple webservers setup
 if you dont like to use a load balancer, configure the main server (lets say 10.10.10.2 [may be your main webserver]) to reverse proxy all request from ```/tools``` (or any other path that you like) to the DocumentRoot of the secondary server (10.10.10.21 [may be a server dedicated only* for serve the tools]):